Economic Development Retail Sales Tax (EDRST)

 Each year, the EDRST Board recommends a list of projects to be funded with the EDRST.
 The recommendation is sent to the City Council as a part of the City budget.
 Projects are funded on a Fiscal Year, July to June.

 Funding Priority Guidelines

-Anyone interested in applying for EDRST Funds for FY 2020, during the second funding cycle ending September 6, 2019 can review and complete the application.
+The application period for EDRST Funds is now CLOSED.
 Questions can be directed to Libbey Tucker, Director of Economic Development, at firstname.lastname@example.org or 314-505-8533.

 EDRST Meetings and Information

 Agendas and packet information will be made available prior to those dates.

 All Economic Development Retail Sales Tax Board meeting agendas, minutes, past quarterly reports can be found in the City's Public Documents.